Announcements Submit an Announcement

 Rhode Island College is pleased to announce that as of July 1, 2014, RIC faculty and staff became eligible to lease Adobe Creative Cloud for $9.75 per year (requires a free Adobe ID).
 In order to take advantage of this discount, you must first create an account at the RIC OnTheHub web store, followed by creating an Adobe ID.
 This software discount is available to any Rhode Island College faculty or staff member.

 RIC Opportunity Exchange – First Tuesday of Each Month

 All staff and faculty are welcome to participate in the RIC Opportunity Exchange: A “Pay it Forward” Conceptual Forum the first Tuesday of each month, 12:15-12:50 p.m., in Horace Mann 063.
 This is a pilot initiative for departments, divisions and individual faculty and staff to exchange volunteer requests to ensure that service opportunities are being circulated and promoted across the campus.
-The first exchange is Sept.
-2. Contact Liz Garofalo for more information.
+Contact Liz Garofalo for more information.